joel-becker/joel-becker.github.io/content/digital-garden/strategic.md

 lastMod: 2024-03-20
 ---

-[Humans are not automatically strategic](https://www.lesswrong.com/posts/PBRWb2Em5SNeWYwwB/humans-are-not-automatically-strategic), but here are some examples of where they have been.
+[Humans are not automatically strategic](https://www.lesswrong.com/posts/PBRWb2Em5SNeWYwwB/humans-are-not-automatically-strategic), but here are some examples of times where they have been.
 (Some are cleaner than others.)

 1. Sports and gambling
    1. My [recommended workout split](https://joel-becker.com/digital-garden/optimal-workout-split/)